 Optional: Add small pieces of diced chicken for Cream of Chicken; small pieces of mushrooms for Cream of mushroom; chopped pieces of celery for Cream of Celery.

 If your casserole calls for noodles you can easily substitute rice to make it gluten-free.
 Cook your rice before adding it to the casserole.
 My family does this all the time!

 Check out this Upside Down Chicken Pot Pie

-Mexican: When making homemade Mexican food you probably are going to need taco shells, burrito wrap, or nacho chips.
-You can still use your normal recipe by making sure you buy corn shells, tortillas, or chips.
-Most of these are gluten free.
+Mexican: When making homemade Mexican food you probably are going to need stock-up on a few supplies.
+You can still use many of your normal recipes but be sure to use gluten-free corn shells, tortillas, or chips.

-Taco Seasoning: I have not found a taco seasoning packet that is gluten-free.
-I’m sure they exist somewhere.
-I’ve learned to make my own, which is actually a lot cheaper.
-The main ingredient in these seasoning packets is cumin.
-Cumin gives it that taco flavor.
+The main ingredient in taco seasoning is cumin.
+Cumin provides that nice taco flavor.
 When I brown my meat for Mexican dishes I add a tablespoon or so of cumin and a shake or two of whatever spices I have on hand, such as, chili powder, onion powder, garlic salt/powder, salt, pepper, etc. I might add a few tablespoons of water if it looks dry.

 UPDATE: Check out this post for a homemade Taco Seasoning Recipe.

 If you are having a hard time finding Allergy-Friendly Products check out this post.